High Park North

 High Park North, or often simply High Park, after the park, is a neighbourhood in Toronto, Ontario, Canada.
-It is bounded on the south by Bloor Street, on the west by Runnymede Road, on the north by Annette Street, Quebec Avenue and Humberside Avenue, and on the east by the GO Transit Weston Subdivision rail tracks (formerly owned by Canadian National Railway).
+It is bounded on the south by Bloor Street, on the west by Runnymede Road, on the north by Annette Street, and on the east by the GO Transit Weston Subdivision rail tracks (formerly owned by Canadian National Railway).
 It is located in the Parkdale—High Park provincial and federal electoral districts.
 The area east of Keele Street is also known informally as the "West Bend" neighbourhood.

 Character

 High Park North is mainly residential, containing many semi-detached homes built in the early 20th century.
 North of High Park, the neighbourhood has several high-rise apartment buildings, built after the construction of the Bloor-Danforth subway.

 Bloor Street is the main east-west thoroughfare.
 It is a four-lane road and is mostly commercial with storefront-type businesses that have residential second and third storeys.
 North-south roads include Keele Street and Dundas Street.
 Both are primarily residential within the neighbourhood.

 The oldest residential houses in High Park North were built in the late 1800s and early 1900s and are mostly Victorian, Edwardian and Tudor-style.
 The houses are typically two- and three-storey detached brick homes.
 Many homes have leaded and stained glass windows, wood trim, French doors, hardwood doors, and fireplaces.

 Just north of the park is a district of high-rise apartment buildings, dating from the 1960s and 1970s.
 These are primarily located on Gothic, High Park, and Quebec Avenues.